Harburg seaport industrial and commercial area

-The Harburg Seaport industrial and business area is an essential part of the Port of Hamburg and offers excellent logistical conditions for companies.
-Numerous companies in the fields of recycling and circular economy, building materials trade and the food industry can benefit from the available space potential and the central importance of the location.
-The dynamic development in Harburg's inland port, supported by the Fraunhofer Centre for Maritime Logistics and Services, underlines the attractiveness of this important handling location.
+The Harburg seaport industrial and commercial area is an essential part of the Port of Hamburg and offers excellent logistical conditions for businesses.
+Numerous companies from the fields of recycling and circular economy, building materials trade and the food industry can benefit from the available space potential and the continued relevance of the location.
+The dynamic development of Harburg's inland port, supported by the Fraunhofer Centre for Maritime Logistics and Services, highlights the attractiveness of this major handling location in Germany.

 Here you can view an interactive map of selected industry locations in Hamburg.